JTSDK/jtsdk64-tools-dep/README.md

 ```

 At the `JTSDK64 Setup Prompt`, start the postinstall script with:

 ```shell
 type: postinstall
 ```

-You will be asked which applications you'd like to install by answering ` Y = Yes or N = No`.
-For Qt there are three answers: `M = Minimal, F = Full, or S = Skip`.
+You will be asked which applications you'd like to install by answering
+` Y = Yes or N = No`.
+For Qt there are three possible answers,
+`M = Minimal, F = Full, or S = Skip`.

 For first time installations. select all the available options including MSYS2.
-Regarding Qt, if you have any plans on testing / using multiple version of Qt, you should select the `F` option for a full installation.
+Regarding Qt, if you have any plans on testing / using multiple versions of Qt,
+you should select the `F` option for a full installation.

->NOTE: Depending on your computer and internet speeds, this could take upwards of an hour to install with the majority of time taken by the Qt section.
+>NOTE: Depending on your computer and internet speeds, this could take upwards
+of an hour or more to install; the majority of time taken by the Qt section.

 ```shell
  ---------------------------------------------------